NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Similar to Life Scope J bedside monitor, Life Scope TR bedside monitors are not digital modular monitors

-The structure of Life Scope TR Input Units with its expansion unit correspond to the Philips MMS modules with its extensions.
+The structure of a Life Scope TR Input Unit with its expansion unit corresponds to a Philips MMS module with its extension.
 These are operating at the configured level, not modular.
 It will be unmistakable Life Scope TR bedside monitors are configured if there are no yellow time-shared MULTI sockets on the input units and extensions to confuse you.

 The Philips MMS modules (initiated by Hewlett Packard) are however additionally capable of being linked to a measurement data network using Ethernet